Mrs. Jocelyn C. Benson— Head Teacher, Paideia I, Psychology

 Mrs. Sarah J. Fenker— Chemistry, Physics, Astronomy

 - Mrs. Fenker received a Bachelor of Science in Cell Biology and Neuroscience, with a Chemistry Minor, from Montana State University- Bozeman.
 She also received a M.Ed from Montana State University- Billings.
-Mrs. Fenker currently lives in Bremen, Kansas with her husband, Rev. Aaron Fenker, and their daughter, Eva.
+Mrs. Fenker currently lives in Bremen, Kansas with her husband, Rev. Aaron Fenker, and their daughter, Eva, and son, Aaron, Jr.

 Miss Christina R. Harman— Paideia II, Paideia III